-Who is your favourite person to travel with?
+Who is your favorite person to travel with?
 Why?

-My favourite person to travel with is my beloved girlfriend, who is also a gifted photographer, Ms. Ekaterina Kokhanova.
-She accompanies me whenever possible and takes impressing and breathtaking photos and catches unbelievable impressions of our travels.
+My favorite person to travel with is my beloved girlfriend, who is also a gifted photographer, Ms. Ekaterina Kokhanova.
+She accompanies me whenever possible and takes impressive and breathtaking photos and catches unbelievable impressions of our travels.

 What are you reading?